epsil/gll/README.md

 #<stream>
 ```

-The efficiency is O(n^3) in the worst case.
-With further
-optimizations, O(n) is achievable for LL(1) grammars.
-See the
-references for details.
+The worst-case efficiency of the parser in this article is O(n^4),
+but with more efficient data structures, O(n^3) is achievable.
+Furthermore, by adorning the parsers with additional metadata,
+LL(1) grammars can be parsed in O(n) time.
+See the references for
+details on optimization.

 The article is organized into several stages, leading up to a complete
 interpreter for arithmetic expressions.
 To get there, the parsers will